dumengru1997/AsyncTrader/README.md

 # AsyncTrader
 [Chinese](docs/zh/README_zh.md)

-Building quantitative trading systems automatically with ChatGPT sounds pretty cool, doesn't it?
+Running quantitative trading systems automatically with ChatGPT sounds pretty cool, doesn't it?

 ## Project Introduction
 Building a complete quantitative trading system using AGI (Artificial General Intelligence) is still quite challenging.
 However, fortunately, there seems to be a feasible approach in teaching llm to use existing mature quantitative trading systems, and we are working on it.